hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 1700 grams
 **Fabric:**  Kerlon 1200

 The Hilleberg Akto is the 4-season model of the Hilleberg Enan and more suitable for harsh weather conditions than the Hilleberg Enan.
 It is a bit longer than the Hilleberg Enan and more suitable if you are taller.
 This comes at an additional weight of 600 grams.
 However, [condensation](http://dzjow.com/2011/11/21/9-years-with-a-hilleberg-akto/ "Codensation Hilleberg") might be an issue with this tent (also reported [here](http://www.backpacking.net/hilleberg-akto-review.html#condensation "condensation Hilleberg") which is of course bad if you plan a longer tour with a down sleeping bag and you face a long period or rain or moisture where you are not able to dry your sleeping bag during the day.
-Another reason why I would opt for a bigger tent like the Hilleberg Anjan 2 or Hilleberg Unna if you need a 4-season tent because it's less likely that your sleeping bag touches the inner tent if you have more space.
+Another reason why I would opt for a bigger tent like the Hilleberg Nallo 2 or Hilleberg Unna if you need a 4-season tent because it's less likely that your sleeping bag touches the inner tent if you have more space.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Akto-1-Person-Tent_10101417_10208_10000001_-1_"><button type="button" class="btn btn-danger">Read more about the Hilleberg Akto</button></a>